Penne Pasta with Sun-dried Tomato and Portobello Mushroom Sauce

 Heat 1/2 tablespoon olive oil in skillet over medium-high heat.
 Sauté the portobello mushrooms in oil for about 5 minutes until browned.
 Turn down heat and add garlic.
 Sauté one additional minute.
 Add sun-dried tomato water and reduce over medium heat.

 About 3 to 4 minutes before serving, add asparagus and basil and continue to cook over low to medium heat.
 Add cooked pasta.
-Adjust liquid and season with salt and pepper.
+Adjust liquid and season with salt and pepper, and sprinkle on red pepper flakes if you are using them.

 Finish with 1/2 tablespoon olive oil, toss and serve.
 Each serving may be garnished with 1 tablespoon crumbled goat cheese or teaspoon olive tapenade for extra flavor.